pallavi-garg/pallavi-garg.github.io/projects/documentsimilarity.md

 #### Observations
 Minhash approximation provides a fairly **good estimation** of Jaccard similarity with **much less runtime once data is cached**.

 Below graph shows the similarity percentage for brute force Jaccard Similarity calculator and Minhashing technique.
 In all the graphs, extreme ends represents the sets are completely disjoint and completely same. **Accuracy is increased as we increase sketch size**.
+Below graphs show the impact on accuracy as we decrease the sketch size.

 <img class="img-fluid" src="../img/documentsimilarity/accuracy_100.png" >